FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 This page allows Audit Board members to review their choices, and then ‘Submit and Next Ballot’ when ready to proceed to the next ballot.
-This process continues until all of the ballots for the batch are entered.
+This process continues until all of the ballots are entered.
 This submission is final.
 There is no way to revise a ballot interpretation  once it has been submitted from the Review Screen.

 Note: do *not* use your browser's "back" arrow during the audit process.
 If the review screen does not match the Audit Board's interpretation,